luisfontes19/vscode-swissknife/README.md

 ![Banner](data/swissknife_banner.png)

 Swissknife is the developers' toolbox.
-It provides a set of features (scripts) to convert data in the editor, like converting to hex, base64 or to generate new data like current timestamps or random strings, etc.
+It provides a set of features (we call them scripts) to convert data in the editor, like converting to hex, base64 or to generate new data like current timestamps or random strings, etc.

 ## Main Features

 * Generators and converters available in the form of scripts
+* Code Screenshot
 * Extendable with custom scripts
 * Local webserver with request logging
 * File Explorer decorators (and custom decorators)